-Mexico should seek tariff exclusion before closing NAFTA: steel lobby
+Mexico should seek tariff exclusion before closing NAFTA - steel lobby

-Citing national security concerns, U.S. President Donald Trump slapped tariffs on steel and aluminum at the end of May after a so-called Section 232 investigation, prompting retaliation from trade partners including Mexico and Canada.
+Citing national security concerns, U.S. President Donald Trump slapped tariffs on steel and aluminium at the end of May after a so-called Section 232 investigation, prompting retaliation from trade partners including Mexico and Canada.

 Mexico and Canada countered the move with a string of tit-for-tat measures on U.S. products like pork, ketchup and bourbon.